tedee-com/tedee-api-doc/docs/source/authentication.rst

     }

 The value of the :code:`access_token` property is your **JWT** that should be used to :ref:`authenticate your calls <add-jwt-to-the-headers>` to the API.
+The :code:`expires_in` property describes for how long the token will be valid (in seconds).

 .. _add-jwt-to-the-headers: